TopMarksDevelopment/Expression-Builder/README.md

 -   A term inside quotes (i.e. `"Blue"`) will search for this exact term; meaning it's not buried inside a word (so, `Steelblue` will not be included)
 -   A term with a leading hyphen (i.e. `-bright`) will exclude anything containing this term.
 You can also enclose the term in quotes to exclude an exact word/set of words (i.e. `-"bright"`)
--   Otherwise it will search if it contains that term
+-   Otherwise, it will search if it contains that term

 > ⚠ A single value will be treated as a single term (regardless of spaces) - it must be parsed.
 Use `SmartSearch.SplitTerm(string input)` to parse a string (see the example)